Save Our Park

 The New Campaign Slogan Is “Save Our Bridge – You Can Help”

-With preliminary funding in place, we need to make sure that the project is identified and treated as a priority for the California Department of Parks and Recreation (DPR).
-With the “El Nino” winter here there is real urgency to make the necessary repairs and complete restoration work as soon as possible.
-The bridge, in its weakened condition, could sustain severe damage due to high river water, heavy rains and wind.
+With restoration funding in place, we need to make sure that the project is continued to be identified and treated as a priority for the California Department of Parks and Recreation (DPR).
+The restoration work is scheduled to begin in the late Spring or early Summer of 2018.

 We, as a community, need to work closely with DPR to monitor the progress of the project and make sure the repairs and restoration work is completed in a timely manner.